 Today’s rollercoasters are equipped with advanced safety systems including automatic stopping devices, advanced safety and should harnesses, multi-operator controls, and many more.
 However, sometimes accidents still occur due to unique and rare circumstances.
 In other instances, safety systems can activate without an immediately apparent reason resulting in stranded riders.
 While extremely rare, these types of difficult situations can occur.
 If you or a loved one has been seriously injured or wrongfully killed, you may be entitled to compensation for your pain, suffering, lost wages, and more.

-What to Do After a Roller Coaster Accident
+What to Do After a Roller Coaster Accident in Pennsylvania

 If you are one of the unfortunate few who experiences an accident and an injury at an amusement park, remain calm.
 If you panic you may make your situation worse or miss important information or instruction.
 Next, be sure to follow the instruction of all rescue or medical personnel.
 However, if you suffer an injury, no matter how slight it may see, seek medical care – even if it is not offered at the park or site of the injury.
 Seeking the opinion of a doctor or other medical professional can rule out any dangerous underlying conditions.